jonnychipz/TerraformTestAzure/README.md

 # Terraform Test Azure

-Test Repo to understand how to deploy infrastructure into Azure using Hashicorp Terraform, GitHub and Azure DevOps (ADO)
+Test deployment of Azure infrastructiure using Terraform and ADO